-idle lands, the Assistant Secretary of War, Sarrano, gracefully issued a statement that the War Department had began carrying their red banners down the streets and advocating the workers owning the industry, called for troops as in the good old brutal Orozco-Carranza days, but Calles replied that breaking strikes was not the busbeen tactfully acceding to all labor demands.
+began carrying their red banners down the streets and advocating the workers owning the industry, called for troops as in the good old brutal Orozco-Carranza days, but Calles replied that breaking strikes was not the business of the army.

-"established a militaryagrarian colony" in that state.
+The government has been tactfully acceding to all labor demands.
+When the soldiers of Michoacan settled upon idle lands, the Assistant Secretary of War, Sarrano, gracefully issued a statement that the War Department had "established a militaryagrarian colony" in that state.
 When Villa demanded land for his soldiers, and schools for their children as a condition upon which he would cease his rebellion, the government replied: We shall not only give them land, them and the Cedillistas and the Zapatistas and the rest of the agrarian istas, but in four different parts of the Republic we shall build at least four